 Financial contributions allow professional relief organizations to purchase exactly what is most urgently needed by disaster survivors, when it is needed.
-Cash donations allow relief supplies to be purchased near the disaster site, avoiding the delays, steep transportation and logistical costs that can encumber material donations.
+Cash donations allow relief supplies to be purchased near the disaster site, avoiding delays, and steep transportation and logistical costs that can encumber material donations.
 Some commodities, particularly food, can almost always be purchased locally – even after devastating emergencies and in famine situations.

-Know what Relief Experts Know
+Know What Relief Experts Know

 Some foods, particularly in famine situations, can cause illness or may be culturally inappropriate.
-Donations of canned goods are rarely beneficial and the collection of bottled water is highly inefficient, as both food and potable water can be purchased more inexpensively through local merchants near to affected populations.
+Donations of canned goods are rarely beneficial and the collection of bottled water is highly inefficient, as both food and potable water can be purchased more inexpensively through merchants close to affected populations.
 In every case, survivors are most effectively helped when an accurate assessment of need leads to thoughtfully selected, appropriate commodities.

-- A credible relief organization has identified a need for items being requested;
+- A credible relief organization has identified a need for items being requested.

-- An organization is prepared to receive, manage and distribute the items;
+- An organization is prepared to receive, manage and distribute the items.

-- Costs of transportation, shipping, warehousing, and distribution are covered;
+- Costs of transportation, shipping, warehousing and distribution are covered.

-- Management of customs tariffs, fees and other cross-border requirements are covered;
+- Management of customs tariffs, fees and other cross-border requirements are covered.

 - Quality assurance requirements from the host government and the recipient are met and are available for disclosure.

-Transportation Is Expensive and Requires Planning
+Transportation Is Expensive And Requires Planning

 It is important that transportation arrangements are secured before any kind of material donations are collected.
-A popular misconception is that the US government or relief agencies will transport donations free of charge, or even for a fee.
+A common misconception is that the U.S. government or relief agencies will transport donations free of charge, or even for a fee.
 This may have been the case decades ago, but is no longer true.
 Individuals or organizations that accept donated items are also responsible for paying for transportation and related fees – including customs fees – at commercial rates.

 Volunteer Opportunities Are Extremely Limited

-Though kindhearted and well-intended, offers of another body to drive trucks, set up tents and feed children are rarely accepted.
+Though kindhearted and well-intended, offers to drive trucks, set up tents and feed children are rarely accepted.
 Relief agencies that hire volunteers are responsible for volunteers’ well-being, including food, shelter, health and security.
 Resources are strained during a disaster, and a person without technical skills and experience can be more of a burden than an asset to a relief effort.

-Those who lack necessary training can participate most constructively by volunteering vicariously – through raising funds and fostering community awareness of organizations that support trained personnel on the ground.
+Those who lack necessary training can participate most constructively by volunteering vicariously – by raising funds and fostering community awareness of organizations that support trained personnel on the ground.
 No donation is too small and every dollar contributes to saving lives and reducing human suffering in the most economical, efficient and appropriate ways.

 Excerpts from this document should reference the USAID Center for International Disaster Information (USAID CIDI) as the source.